Ever since I received an electric steamer for my birthday last summer, I have been steaming vegetables with abandon.

 - salt, pepper

 - Spoon the tahini into a bowl.
 Add the herbs, the lemon juice and garlic if using, and some salt and pepper.
-Add a drop of cold water and stir it in with the spoon.
-When it is mostly incorporated, add a drop more water and repeat.
+Add a tablespoon cold water and stir it in with the spoon.
+When it is mostly incorporated, add a tablespoon more water and repeat.
 It is important to thin the tahini little by little, or it may curdle and be difficult to fix.